project-akri/akri/docs/user-guide.md

 To get started using Akri, you must first decide what you want to discover and whether Akri current supports a protocol that can be used to discover resources of that type.
 To see the list of currently supported protocols, see our [roadmap](./roadmap.md).

 ### Setting up your cluster
-1. Before deploying Akri, you must have a Kubernetes cluster running and `kubectl` installed.
+1. Before deploying Akri, you must have a Kubernetes (v1.16 or higher) cluster running and `kubectl` installed.
 All nodes must be Linux.
 All of the Akri component containers are currently built for amd64 or arm64v8, so all nodes must have one of these platforms.

 ### Deploying Akri
 1. Install Helm